EDUCATOR RESOURCE: GLOSSARY

 The Nazi Party's compulsory (after 1939) youth movement, which emphasized physical training, Nazi ideology, and absolute obedience to Hitler and the Nazi Party.
 Youth were subject to intensive propaganda regarding racial and national superiority.

-The murder of approximately six million Jews by the Nazis and their collaborators.
+The state-sponsored systematic murder of approximately six million Jews by the Nazis and their collaborators.
 Sinti-Roma, Poles, people with physical and mental disabilities, homosexuals, Jehovah's Witnesses, Soviet prisoners of war, and political dissidents were also targeted by the Nazis.

 "Horst Wessel" song (whor st vessel)